utkd/nninc/README.md

   Use the specified validation file during training.

+* `-saveacts`

+  Save the activations of the hidden layer in a separate file.
+Use this option in the testing phase to save hidden layer activations to a file `activations.out`.
+This is particularly useful when creating a network of stacked autoencoders.
+The saved activations can be used as input to the next autoencoder.

 ####Instructions:
 1. Build the code using the provided Makefile.
 2. Setup a config file to describe the network and learning parameters.